ScrambledBits/slideshows/content/regula/_index.md

 ---
-title: "Regula: Security analysis for IaC"
+title: "IaC Security Tools Evolution"
-date: 2023-05-11T12:45:12-06:00
+date: 2025-08-21T12:45:12-06:00
 draft: false
 weight: 10
 outputs: ["Reveal"]
 layout: "list"
 ---

-# Regula
+# IaC Security Tools Evolution
 {{< lines >}}
-### Embrace Compliance with Ease
+### From Legacy Tools to Modern Solutions
 {{< /lines >}}
 {{% note %}}
 Welcome everyone!
-Today, we're diving into the world of Infrastructure as Code (IaC) with a fantastic tool - Regula.
-I'm excited to unveil its potential, walk you through its features, advantages, and practical examples.
-So, are you ready to make cloud governance feel like a breeze?
-Let's go!
+Today, we're exploring the evolution of Infrastructure as Code (IaC) security tools.
+We'll journey from legacy solutions like Regula to current leading tools like Snyk IaC, Checkov, and Trivy.
+This presentation will help you understand the modern IaC security landscape and choose the right tools for 2025.
+Let's dive into securing infrastructure at scale!
 {{% /note %}}